So you want to know how to dehydrate spinach... Keep reading.

 It's important to check your stored spinach periodically for any signs of moisture or mold.
 If you find any, discard the entire batch as it's no longer safe to consume.

-When you’re ready to use your dehydrated spinach for soups or smoothies, add the dried spinach directly, and it will rehydrate while the dish is cooking (or the smoothie mix is blending).
+When you’re ready to use your dehydrated spinach for soups or smoothies, add the dried spinach directly and it will rehydrate while the dish is cooking (or while the smoothie mix is blending).

-If you want to use it in other recipes, you can soak it in cool water for about 15 to 20 minutes to rehydrate.
+If you want to use it in other recipes, soak it in cool water for about 15 to 20 minutes to rehydrate it.

 Here are some tips for grinding dehydrated spinach leaves to make spinach powder:

-Grinding dehydrated spinach lets you easily add this nutritional spinach powder to green smoothies, soups, sauces, and more.
+Grinding dehydrated spinach means you can easily add this nutritional spinach powder to green smoothies, soups, sauces, and more.

 Thanks for stopping by to learn how to dehydrate spinach!
 Check out our other veggies here.